aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/workbook-conversions/html/excel-to-html-use-presentationpreference-option-for-better-layout/_index.md

 ---
 title: Excel to HTML - Use PresentationPreference Option for Better Layout with JavaScript via C++
 linktitle: Excel to HTML - Use PresentationPreference Option for Better Layout
 type: docs
 weight: 220
 url: /javascript-cpp/excel-to-html-use-presentationpreference-option-for-better-layout/
 ---

 {{% alert color="primary" %}}

-Aspose.Cells provides a useful HtmlSaveOptions.presentationPreference property for developers who need to render better layout when saving a Microsoft Excel file to HTML or MHT format.
-The default value of the property is false.
-We recommend setting this property to true to get a more attractive presentation of Excel reports.
+Aspose.Cells provides a useful **HtmlSaveOptions.presentationPreference** property for developers who need to render **a** better layout when saving a Microsoft Excel file to HTML or MHT format.
+The default value of the property is **false**.
+We recommend setting this property to **true** to get a more attractive presentation of Excel reports.

 {{% /alert %}}

-Please see the sample code below that demonstrates how to render an HTML file from an Excel report with presentation preference on.
+Please see the sample code below that demonstrates how to render an HTML file from an Excel report with **the presentation preference turned on**.

 ```html
 <!DOCTYPE html>